Sagelt/beyond/text/wizard/mystic_patron.md

 ## Desparate Plea

-When you look to your arcane patron in a moment of need, roll.
+When you look to your arcane patron in a moment of need, roll+0.
 On a 10+ their agenda aligns with yours for the moment: some manifestation of their power will remove you from danger, at least for the moment.
 On a 7-9 you are still too useful to lose, but there is a cost: they will preserve you, but hold 1 over